We took an underwater photography trip to the Philippines in December 2016. We returned in November 2024.

 A trumpetfish is a long-bodied fish with an upturned mouth.
 Trumpetfish often swim vertically while trying to blend in with vertical coral such as sea rods, sea pens, and pipe sponges.

-trumpetfish, Autostomus chinensis
+(Chinese) Trumpetfish, Autostomus chinensis

 Lizardfish are bottom-dwelling marine and estuarine fish.
 They have slender, somewhat cylindrical bodies with heads that superficially resembled those of lizards.
 They prefer sandy environments.

-redmarbled lizardfish, Synodus rubromamoratus
+Redmarbled lizardfish, Synodus rubromamoratus

 Bigeyes have unusually large eyes.
 They are nocturnal carnivores.